inmotionsoftware/erdiff/README.md

   -q, --quiet              do not output svg to stdout

-  -s, --schema=schema      schema(s) to graph and optionally diff
+  -s, --schema=schema      schema(s) to graph and optionally diff, use multiple times to include more than one schema

   --help                   show CLI help